 Here's What You Need to Know

-When we protect the ecosystems we live in, it doesn't just protect plants and animals, it greatly impacts our daily lives.
-Protected environments make us healthier, connects us to nature, and reduces our impact on the world.
+When we nurture and respect the ecosystems we live in, it protects waterways, plants, and animals, and it impacts our daily lives.
+Healthy environments contribute to human health, thriving communities, vibrant ecosystems, and abundant resources.